Yessha-bapna/Customer-Agent/readme.md

 - "What's the return window for Luna Wireless Mouse?"
 - "How many days do I have left to return ORD-1004?"

----
-If you'd like, I can also add a `requirements.txt`, example unit tests for `is_eligible_for_return`, or commit these changes to git.
-Which would you like next?